sunzuolei/mvo_android/README.md

 * OpenCV Manger

 ### 2.Function
+Through this application , you can calcuate the position and attitude of camera and

 * Camera Mode

   Using mobile camera to get image inputFrame and output the position and attitude of camera.
 * Local Mode

   Get inputFrame through local storage directory and output the position and attitude of camera.